 Researchers don't know why some pregnancies last longer than others.
 Sometimes a mother's pregnancy due date is off because she is not sure of her last menstrual period.
 Getting the date wrong may mean the baby is born earlier or later than expected.
+Getting an ultrasound in the first trimester (the first 12 weeks) is the most accurate way to tell the date of pregnancy, unless the date of conception is specifically known, such as with in vitro fertilization.

 Each baby may show different symptoms of postmaturity.
 Some of those symptoms are: